ZenWaveCapital/zenwavecapital.github.io/quant-report.md

     | A4    | OOS  | 2024–2025 |

 {: .notice--info}
-**A4 uses an extended IS window (2019–2023) to overweight the most recent price regime before validating on 2024–2025.**
+*A4 uses an extended IS window purely for validation.
+Live A uses the full-window 2014–2025 parameters, confirmed by all A1–A4 OOS slices.*

 #### **B-Series WFA Timeline**